blackbotsecurity/ARTiC2-Atomic-YAML/README.md

 - Decides which C2 delivery controllers are required
 - Builds corresponding C2 instructions and PowerShell scripts
 - Organizes technique dependencies such as c# code, DLLs, binaries, etc.
-- Pushes new technique test cases and corresponding dependencies to the [ARTiC2's TTP directory](https://github.com/blackbotinc/Atomic-Red-Team-Intelligence-C2/tree/master/blackbot/core/wss/ttp)
+- Pushes atomic technique test cases and corresponding dependencies to the [ARTiC2's TTP directory](https://github.com/blackbotinc/Atomic-Red-Team-Intelligence-C2/tree/master/blackbot/core/wss/ttp)

 **NOTE** In some cases, techniques and/or dependencies are modified to ensure evidence is collected by ARTiC2 with the intent to make it easier for security teams to evaluate if techniques are blocked without the need to triage IOCs on the breach point in question.

 **Check out the ARTiC2 Repo** [here](https://github.com/blackbotinc/Atomic-Red-Team-Intelligence-C2)

-## GOT QUESTIONS?

-- Hit us up on Slack at [https://blackbotlabs.slack.com](https://blackbotlabs.slack.com)

 ## CODE OF CONDUCT